Residence permit: Applying for an extension to pursue highly qualified employment

 - Extension of the EU Blue Card

-- for a further stay of up to three months: EUR 96
+- for an additional stay of up to three months: EUR 96

-- for a further stay of more than three months: EUR 93
+- for an additional stay of more than three months: EUR 93

 -

-Under certain conditions, a reduction or exemption from fees may be considered.
+Under certain conditions, a fee reduction or exemption may be granted.

 Note: The EU Blue Card in the form of an electronic residence permit must be reissued for the extension.
 The fee for reissuing the card is EUR 67.00.